 You’re probably aware of the fact that CBD is dominating the cannabis industry these days.
 Despite its popularity, however, there are still many misconceptions about this unique cannabinoid.

 Extracted from cannabis, CBD is a cousin of THC, the psychoactive compound found in the marijuana plant.
 However, CBD possesses no psychoactive properties.
-Instead, it’s loaded with nutritive properties that are currently the subject of ongoing research by the scientific community.
+Instead, it’s loaded with intriguing properties that are the subject of ongoing research.

 What Are Cannabinoids?

 A cannabinoid is a chemical compound that is found within the cannabis plant.
 As of now, scientists are aware of 113 cannabinoids that naturally exist within this plant.
-Cannabidiol (CBD) is arguably the most widely known cannabinoid.
-Discovered in 1940, this cannabinoid is known for its many health benefits.
+Cannabidiol (CBD) is arguably one of the most widely known cannabinoids.
+Discovered in 1940, this cannabinoid has been the center of attention for centuries.

 THC is another cannabinoid that’s found in the cannabis plant.
 This cannabinoid is responsible for the psychoactive properties of marijuana.
-Other prominent cannabinoids (not currently offered at CBDfx) include CBN, a possible sleep aid, and CBG, a possible anti-inflammatory aid.
+Other prominent cannabinoids include CBN and CBG.

 Isn’t Cannabis Use Illegal?